klrab3490/nebula-ecommerce-stack/README.md

 ---

+## File Uploads

+UploadThing is integrated for handling file uploads (primarily for product images).
+The integration includes:

+- File upload API routes at `/api/uploadthing`
+- Upload components in `utils/uploadthing.ts` (`UploadButton`, `UploadDropzone`)
+- Configuration supports image uploads up to 4MB

+To use UploadThing:
+1. Create an account at [uploadthing.com](https://uploadthing.com)
+2. Get your token and add it to `UPLOADTHING_TOKEN` in your environment variables
+3. Use the `UploadButton` or `UploadDropzone` components in your React components

+---

 ## Notes & recommendations

 - The project includes `@prisma/client` and a `prisma` generator; keep `postinstall` to ensure the client is generated after `npm install`.